mayankmahajan24/QL/docs/LanguageReference.md

 - `3 == 3`, checks for equality between the two integer literals
 - `5.0 != 3`, fails to compile because the two operands are of different data types
-- `a == 5 + 4`, evaluates both operands, each an `expr` before applying the equivalency boolan operator.
+- `a == 5 + 4`, evaluates both operands, each an `expr`, before applying the equivalency boolan operator.
 As such, the data type of `a` is obtained from the symbol table and then 5 + 4 is evaluated before checking for equality.
-In case, `a` is not of type `int` as inferred from the operand that evaluates to 9, the compiler reports an error.
+In the case that `a` is not of type `int`, as inferred from the operand that evaluates to 9, the compiler reports an error.
-- `a > 5 == 3` fails to work because although the precedence rules evalaute this boolean expression from left to right, `a > 5` returns a type of `bool` which cannot be used in the `==` operators.
+- `a > 5 == 3` fails to work because although the precedence rules evaluate this boolean expression from left to right, `a > 5` returns a type of `bool` which cannot be used in the `==` operators.

 #### 4.5.5 Logical operators

-- `expr1` & `expr2`: evaluates `expr1` and `expr2` as booleans (throws error if this is not possible), and returns true if they both evaluate to true; otherwise, returns false.
+- `expr1` & `expr2`: evaluates `expr1` and `expr2` as booleans (throws error if this is not possible), and returns True if they both evaluate to True; otherwise, returns False.
-- `expr1` | `expr2`: evaluates `expr1` and `expr2` as booleans (throws error if this is not possible), and returns true if either evaluate to true; otherwise, returns false.
+- `expr1` | `expr2`: evaluates `expr1` and `expr2` as booleans (throws error if this is not possible), and returns True if either evaluate to True; otherwise, returns False.

 ### 4.6 Function Calls
 A function-call invokes a previously declared function by matching the unique function name and the list of arguments, as follows: